How Can EMRs Help DPC Practices?

 ●Communication logging and tracking: You have a comprehensive history of your communication with the patient so that nothing goes amiss.

-●Connectivity to email: The EMRs system is linked up to your email.
+●Connectivity to email: The EMR system is linked up to your email.
 If it is cloud-based, it is accessible from anywhere in the world.
 You can stay in touch with your patient when you need to, supporting a solid relationship.

 ●Calendar organization: All your work commitments in one place so that there is no chance of missing out on anything.